petterh/textedit/docs/Chapter-13-About-Dialogs.md

 ## Enter with Care

-The BUTTON window class supports a style bit named BS{"_"}DEFPUSHBUTTON.
+The BUTTON window class supports a style bit named BS_DEFPUSHBUTTON.
 This draws the button with a heavy black border, indicating that it is the default button, and that you can activate it by pressing the Enter key.

 The black border is just a visual clue; the functional aspects of the default button come from the dialog window class and the IsDialogMessage function.
-The dialog box has its own concept of a default button, which you can set using the DM{"_"}SETDEFID message.
-When a dialog receives this message, it may send WM{"_"}GETDLGCODE and BM{"_"}SETSTYLE to the indicated button as well as to the current default button.
+The dialog box has its own concept of a default button, which you can set using the DM_SETDEFID message.
+When a dialog receives this message, it may send WM_GETDLGCODE and BM_SETSTYLE to the indicated button as well as to the current default button.

 This is less straightforward than it sounds.
 In particular, problems abound whenever you dynamically enable and disable buttons, or when you change the default button.
 Consider this code fragment from the onDlgCommand method of PropertiesDlg (described in Chapter 14):